EliteDev2/jiomart-coupon-generator-checker/README.md

 ## 🚀 **How to Use**

-### **Method 1: Self Manual Checker**
+### **Method 1: Get Session Through Mobile - EASY RECOMMENDED🟩⚡ **
-1. Navigate to the "Single Manual Checker" tab
+1. Navigate to the " Get Session by Mobile (Best Way)" tab
-2. Enter your JioMart credentials:
+2. Enter your JioMart Mobile Number and follow instructions.
-   - User ID
-   - Auth Token
-   - Cart ID
-   - PIN Code
-3. Enter the coupon code list you want to test
-4. Click "Check Coupons" and get instant results
+3. Copy the Session Json.
+4. paste session JSON data in Session data input method and start checking.

-### **Method 2: Session Data Parser - EASY RECOMMENDED 🟩⚡**
+### **Method 2: Session Data Parser - 🟩⚡**
 1. Go to the "Get Session Data" tab
 2. Follow the simple steps:
    - Visit [JioMart Cart Page](https://www.jiomart.com/checkout/cart)